mschweizer/Pref-RL/README.md

-# PrefRL
+# Pref-RL
-`PrefRL` provides ready-to-use PbRL agents that are easily extensible.
+`Pref-RL` provides ready-to-use PbRL agents that are easily extensible.

 We strive for:
 - Training of state-of-the-art PbRL agents on arbitrary environments in a few lines of code.